Stevenage F.C.: Crest

 The club has had five crests since its formation in 1976.
-The first club crest was created in 1980, coinciding with Stevenage attaining senior status.
+The first club crest was designed in 1980 by Paul Dixon, coinciding with Stevenage attaining senior status.
 The club adopted the town's civic emblem as the basis of the crest.
 When the club were promoted to the Conference National in 1994, the crest was changed to the Stevenage Borough Council 'tick' in recognition of the help the club had received from the council during their progression through the football pyramid.
 In 1996, shortly after former chairman Victor Green assumed control of the club, a new crest was introduced, modelled on the town's coat of arms.
 This design incorporated the club's colours of red and white, as well as a hart, which appears on both the Stevenage and Hertfordshire coat of arms.
 This crest was slightly modified in 2010 to remove the word 'Borough', aligning with the club's name change prior to its entry into the Football League.
 Ahead of the 2011–12 season, the crest was enclosed within a shield, though this change was reversed two years later.
 A new crest was unveiled in June 2019, featuring the hart more prominently, being "brought to the forefront of the new design".
 The club stated that the preceding crest "presented modern-day challenges due to its complex and detailed design"; the new circular design was intended to establish a clearer visual identity across both commercial and social platforms.